yogaskarnik/sdm/README.md

 This project was developed for a HACKATHON in Mobile World Congress 20224.

-We were asked to use an API[1] developed by Nokia to design a real world use case.
+We were asked to use [Nokia API]([https://pages.github.com/](https://developer.networkascode.nokia.io/) developed by Nokia to design a real world use case.

 Our usecase:
 The idea consists of having an all-in-one platform for streamings applicable in multiple areas.